 What to expect in the first session

-Our first session is an opportunity to see how we can work together, your expectations and desired outcomes from therapy and any questions you have for me.
-Offering you a safe online place to be seen and heard is my top priority.
+This initial session is an opportunity to see how we can work together, your expectations and desired outcomes from therapy and any questions you may have for me.
+Offering you a safe space to be seen and heard is my top priority.

 Training, qualifications & experience